 Every designer needs a portfolio.
 No getting around that.
 Potential clients look to see if you can do the work they are seeking.
 Even if you have not had a chance to gain any clients to build a portfolio, you need to find work to show off.
 How do you build a portfolio before getting clients?
 You can create mock projects, update student work, find a cause to donate work just to name a few.

-By all cost, avoid working for cheap or free.
+At all cost, avoid working for cheap or free.
 Once you get yourself in the cheap box, it is hard to climb yourself out of it.
 Trust me I know.

 Be sure to only include your best work.
 Think quality or quantity and only show work that represents the type of work you want to do.
 Including "portfolio fillers" to make it seem like you have a lot of work is not always a good thing.
 Put thought behind each piece you decided to place in your portfolio.